When should I update my Will?

 Wrap up

-As you can see, there are many life changes that could prompt a review and update of your will.
+As you can see, there are many life changes that could prompt a review and update of your Will.
 Your loved ones will want to make sure that they carry out your wishes, so it is important that you leave clear instructions that accurately reflect how you would like your estate handled.

 Disclaimer: The content of this blog is intended to provide a general guide to the subject matter.
 This blog should not be relied upon as legal, financial, accounting or tax advice